chienhung-lin/embsys310/assignment04/assignment.md

 # Assignment \#04

 1. 1.
-The compiler produces "store" instruction for writing a constant to the clock enable register.
-The produced instructions are:
+The compiler produces "store" instruction for writing 0x01 into the alias address of the bit 0 of RCC_AHB2ENR.
+The instructions are:

       ```
       0x800 005c: MOVS    R0, #1